microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ![Applications and technology stack architecture diagram](./img/architecture.png)

-As mentioned above, the environmental observability architecture for Staging, Dev, and Prod environments leverages the the same Kube Prometheus Stack as Infrastructure Observability, which includes Kubernetes manifests, Grafana dashboards, and Prometheus rules.
+As mentioned above, the environmental observability architecture for _Staging_, _Dev_, and _Prod_ environments leverages the the same Kube Prometheus Stack as Infrastructure Observability, which includes Kubernetes manifests, Grafana dashboards, and Prometheus rules.
 Added to that are the IoT sensors (simulated in our scenario), [Mosquitto MQTT broker](https://mosquitto.org/), Azure IoT Hub, ADX, and a service that exposes IoT data to be scraped by Prometheus (MQTT2PROM).

 Mosquitto MQTT was chosen because it is a popular, open-source MQTT broker that is lightweight and efficient, making it a good fit for the IoT sensors.
 Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and a solution back end.
 It also provides a device registry that stores information about the devices and their capabilities.

-The Dev and Staging environments are configured with individual Prometheus and Grafana instances, while the Prod environment is configured with a central Grafana instance.
-This architecture allows for more granular monitoring and troubleshooting in the Dev and Staging environments, while still providing a centralized view of the infrastructure's health and performance in the Prod environment.
+The _Dev_ and _Staging_ environments are configured with individual Prometheus and Grafana instances, while the _Prod_ environment is configured with a central Grafana instance.
+This architecture allows for more granular monitoring and troubleshooting in the _Dev_ and _Staging_ environments, while still providing a centralized view of the infrastructure's health and performance in the _Prod_ environment.

 ## Freezer Monitoring dashboard